dinho99/BnB_Manager/README.md

 # BnB_Manager
-This is a web page developed in React for training.
+This is a web page developed for React training.